Food Science and Nutrition Summer Research Experience

 Department of Food Science and Technology & Cereal Quality Lab Annual Baking Fair and Contest

-The Department of Food Science and Technology and the Cereal Quality Lab are pleased to announce their Annual Baking Fair and Contest, taking place on Thursday, October 16, 2025.
+The Department of Food Science and Technology and the Cereal Quality Lab are pleased to announce their Annual Baking Fair and Contest, taking place on Monday, November 17, 2025 from 3:00 – 4:00 PM.

 Students are invited to participate, showcase their baking skills, and compete for exciting prizes.
 Ingredients for the event are generously sponsored by the Texas Wheat Producers Board.